joerg-schneider/airtunnel/docs/architecture.rst

 Architecture & classes
 ======================

-The airtunnel architecture in terms of Python modules and classes is as
+The Airtunnel architecture in terms of Python modules and classes is as
 follows: |airtunnel-arch|

 (`click to enlarge architecture`_)